joaopizani/env.haskell-vim-cfgs/README.md

 What exactly is included?
 -------------------------
 As said above, the functionalities are divided between plugin-independent and plugin-dependent.
 Unfortunately, there is very few useful configs you can enable to help you without using plugins, so _it is advisable to manage plugins in your Vim setup using_ [NeoBundle](https://github.com/Shougo/neobundle.vim).

 ### Plugin-independent features ###
-As of now, there are only two very basic features which are usable without enabling plugin management in your Vim...
+As of now, there is only one very basic features which is usable without ANY plugin management in your Vim...
 I hope that in the near future more features become available as I find them out.

-  * **Beautify current hs file:** The key sequence _\<leader\>hB_ is mapped to run the current Haskell source file being edited through the
-    [awesome source-code beautifier](https://github.com/jaspervdj/stylish-haskell) developed by
-    [Jasper van der Jeugt](http://jaspervdj.be).
-Yeah, this relies on you having this external tool installed, otherwise it will not work.
+  * **Beautify current hs file:** The key sequence _\<leader\>hB_ is mapped to run the current Haskell source file being edited through the [awesome source-code beautifier](https://github.com/jaspervdj/stylish-haskell) developed by [Jasper van der Jeugt](http://jaspervdj.be).
+Yeah, this relies on you having this external tool, which you can install with `cabal install stylish-haskell`.

-  * **Conceal-style displaying of nice Haskell symbols:** For those of you who don't know, Vim (7.3+) has a handy feature, [Conceal](http://vimdoc.sourceforge.net/htmldoc/version7.html#new-conceal), which is able to _dynamically_ substitute certain character sequences in files for some others.
-    Here, _dynamically_ means that the file on disk remains untouched, the file is only displayed differently on-screen.
-Furthermore, characters on the line being _currently edited_ are never concealed, so that when editing some line, you can always see "the real deal".
-In our haskell config, lots of good-looking unicode chars are shown, among them lambdas, type arrows, typeclass constraint arrows, has-type symbols (four dots), monadic bind, function composition, etc...
-    ```haskell
-    map (λx → x+1) [1, 2, 3, 4]  ∷ Num a ⇒ [a]
-    repl = forever (putStr "repl> " » getLine »= putStrLn)
-    print = putStrLn ∘ show
-    ```

 ### Plugin-dependent features ###